microsoft/vscode-docs/docs/remote/containers.md

 ## Container specific settings

 VS Code's local user settings are also reused when you are connected to a dev container.
 While this keeps your user experience consistent, you may want to vary some of these settings between your local machine and each container.
-Fortunately, once you have connected to a container, you can also set container specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by clicking on the "Remote" tab in the settings editor.
+Fortunately, once you have connected to a container, you can also set container-specific settings by running the **Preferences: Open Remote Settings** command from the Command Palette (`kbstyle(F1)`) or by selecting the **Remote** tab in the settings editor.
 These will override any local settings you have in place whenever you connect to the container.

 ### Default container specific settings